Skip to main content

 Written by Craig Wright

-You can open your custom templates in the editor and make changes to them, if needed.
-Whether it is adding text, changing colors or generating different AI images for the template, you can do it all in the editor.
+You can open any of your custom templates in the editor to make changes whenever you need.
+Whether you want to update text, adjust colors, or generate new AI images, the editor lets you do it all.

 Note: You can only make changes to custom templates (templates that have been created by you or your teammates).
 You can't make changes to the templates supplied by Photoroom.
 However, you could apply a Photoroom template to a design and then turn that design into a custom template.